 This is a fantasy that has elements of classic fairy tales, but adds some unique elements to make it new, as well.

-What other fairy tales to readers see in The Witch's Boy? or do they see any?
+What other fairy tales do readers see in The Witch's Boy? or do they see any?
 Is this a story that feels classic but is new?
-Great topics for discussion!!
+These are great topics to discuss with readers!

 10 and Up